boutproject/BOUT-dev/tests/integrated/test-boutpp/README.md

-Testing the boutcore interface
+Testing the boutpp interface
 =============================

-Some tests for the boutcore interface:
+Some tests for the boutpp interface:

 collect